jwbenson/text-ciphers/readme.md

 # Text Ciphers

-Monoalphabetic ciphers (substitution cipher) and Vegenère square ciphers (US ASCII alphabet only (A-Z)) for use with node.js or CommonJS.
+Monoalphabetic ciphers (substitution cipher) and Vigenère square ciphers (US ASCII alphabet only (A-Z)) for use with node.js or CommonJS.

 *Note* in almost all cases using this package for actual cryptography is a pretty bad idea.
 These were created for fun and are intended for educational purposes only.